Smoking On A Gas Grill Tutorial

 The Technique - Smoker Box

 Place your soaked chips inside the box, and then set it directly on the grill surface, somewhere to the side of your meat.
 Then close your lid, set your temperature, and wait.
-The wet chips will begin to smolder.
+The soaked wood chips will begin to smolder.
 The smoke that rolls off is rich in flavor and has the ability to really penetrate your meat.

 And it doesn't always have to be meat.
 Nothing beats a pecan-smoked sweet potato with a little butter and brown sugar.
 Also try a hickory-smoked pineapple for a very special dessert from your grill.
-Use this recipe, and just add your new smoker box a choice of wood chips to the mix.
+Use this recipe, and just add your new smoker box a choice of soaked wood chips to the mix.

 Frequently Asked Questions